Simamkele88/IFM3_GP/descriptions.md

 3. The system checks if the order is still in pending status.
 4. The system removes the order.

-### Use case: Auto Generate PO
+### Use case: Add purchase order

-**Actor(s):** Tahir
+**Actor(s):** Assistant
-**Descriptions:** Auto generate an order based on the past orders.
+**Description:** Add a new purchase and send it to the owner.
 **Preconditions:**
-- The order must be approved.

-**Postcondition:** The order is approved and the purchased order is generated.
+- Must have logged in as an assistant.

-**Input:**
+**Input:** Order details.
 **Output:**
-- The system sends the PO to the supplier.
-- The system notifies the owner that the PO has been generated successfully.

 **Basic Flow:**
-1. The system retrieves order details.
+1. The assistant clicks "Purchase order".
-2. The system generates a Purchase Order (PO) with:
+2. The system shows an order form for completion.
-   - Order ID
-   - Supplier details
-   - List of approved items
-   - Payment terms
-3. The system sends the PO to the supplier.
+3. Assistant completes the order details and click submit.
-4. The system notifies the owner that the PO has been generated successfully.
+4. The system validates the information and send the order to the owner.

 **Extensions:**
-- **4a.
-PO generation fails due to missing details:**
+- **4.a Missing information**
-   - System logs an error and alerts the owner: "Purchase Order generation failed.
-Please check order details."
+   - System shows an error message and allows the assistant to enter missing details or cancel.
-- **4b.
-Supplier system is unavailable:**
-   - PO remains in pending state, and system retries later.
+- **4.b Incorrect information**
+   - System tells the assistant about the incorrect information enter and tell them to put relevant information or cancel.

+### Use case: Set Re-order points

+**Actor(s):** Assistant
+**Description:** Set a re-order point for a certain inventory.
+**Preconditions:**
+- Must have logged in as an assistant.

+**Input:** Reorder levels.
+**Output:**

+**Basic Flow:**
+1. The assistant clicks "Re-order points".
+2. The system shows all the available inventory.
+3. Assistant selects one of the items in the inventory and set re-order point.
+5. The system save the re-order level and input in the inventory.